rajinder-yadav/dm-css/README.md

 ## Flexbox

-The Style-Notation for Flexbox make it easy to do layout.
+The Style-Notation for Flexbox makes it easy to do layout.

 ### Flex Container

-To create the Flex container, you must change the display property.
+To create a Flex container, you must change the display property.

 __Mnemonic__: d = display